What is a winter storm warning? - NewsBreak

 - Winter Storm Watch : The NWS said watches are issued when conditions are favorable for a significant winter storm event (heavy sleet, heavy snow, ice storm, heavy snow and blowing snow or a combination of events.)

-Here are tools that can help you stay prepared for any type of weather:
+Here are tools that can help you stay prepared for anytime of weather:

 - Closings & Delays: Full List